-Consists of both face to face and online elements.
-The percentage of face to face time vs. online time can vary as appropriate to the course needs Face to face sessions will include interaction; cannot be used solely for exams.
+Consists of both face-to-face and web-based (online) elements.
+The percentage of face-to-face time vs. online time can vary as appropriate to the course needs.
+Face to face sessions will include interaction; cannot be used solely for exams.

-The SUNY Morrisville College Catalog describes our academic programs, including associate and bachelor's degrees, certificates and minors, and the criteria for completing them when starting in the indicated academic year.
+The SUNY Morrisville College Catalog describes our academic programs, including associate, bachelor's and master's degrees, certificates and minors, and the criteria for completing them when starting in the indicated academic year.
 Along with a list of classes offered, the publication also provides a summary of student services, academic requirements and procedures, and other planning information.

 Adding or Dropping Classes

-A student may add or drop courses during the first six class days of each semester without prejudice.
+A student may add or drop courses during the first five class days of each semester without prejudice.

 - All NEW students must have course additions and deletions approved by Campuswide Advising or their school offices.

 - Continuing students can add or delete courses using their web for students accounts.

 After the fifth day of classes, a course drop/add form must be obtained from the school office and all requirements stipulated thereon must be met in order for a course to be officially dropped or added.
 Changes after the fifth day of classes may be subject to a fee.

 Once a course has been formally dropped, the student transcript will show a grade of "X," signifying that the student dropped the course.
 "X" grades are not included in grade point average calculations.

 Dropping a course may exclude a student from being placed on the dean's or president's list.
 Please check with your academic advisor or school office prior to dropping a course.